mefranklin6/Extron-Frontend-API/README.md

 Q: What if the backend server goes down or the processor loses connectivity to it?

 A: Well then the system breaks and the touch panel will appear 'frozen'.
-The good news is that it's not too hard to implement high availability and server failover.
-That functionality will be coming to this project soon.
-Until then, you can still setup email alerts.
+This project comes with a primary and secondary backend server configuration and ability to specify a custom address out of the box, but you can implement your own failover and high-availability architecture as it best fits your needs.

 Q: Will Extron support this?